When Your Job Is Killing You Slowly

 Me, I quit.
 I quit my job, then I quit another job, and then I quit one more and became a consultant.
 Then I quit consulting, for the precise reason that it was so very much like having a job.

-Now I make & sell products, along with my husband and a team of smart & funny freelancers.
-We make software together, we teach programming workshops together, we wrote an ebook together, and I teach a class on creating & selling your first paying product.
+Now I make & sell products, along with my husband and a carefully chosen crew of smart & funny people.
+We make software together, like Noko and Sweep.
+We’ve taught programming workshops together, and written ebooks together.
+My friend Alex and I teach from what we’ve learned earning our livings this way in our class on creating & selling your first paying product.

 I get to decide what to work on, when, and how; who to sell to, who to hire.
 I get to do the cost-benefit analysis for everything I do; I get to buy the things I need, hire the people I need and want.
 Fire them, too, if I need to.